nxus/data-manager/README.md

 -   `mapping`: object of {field: newField} name mappings
 -   `identityFields`: for importing to models, array of fields to be used for createOrUpdate query
 -   `truncate`: for importing to models, true/false for deleting existing collection data before import.
 Ignored if `identityFields` is provided.
+-   `strict`: defaults to true.
+Only import columns/data that matches the attribute names for the model.
+Set to false to import everything.

 #### Events